No-Excuses/flutter_venmo_payment/README.md

 # Usage

-To initialize Venmo in your dart code, place this somewhere in the beginning:
+To initialize Venmo, place this somewhere in the beginning of your flutter application:
 ```dart
 import 'package:venmo_payment/venmo_payment.dart';
 VenmoPayment.initialize(appId: "####", secret: "********", name: "App Name");